data-8/connector-instructors/README.md

 `.ipynb`.
 They can download a notebook by opening it, turning Edit mode **on**, then navigating to File -> Download as -> Format of choice.

-Thus, feel free to collect student submissions in a format that makes sense for you.
+An easy way to collect work is for students to export a notebook as a PDF file and then submit to bCourses.
+We have autograding for Data 8 but it requires set up.
+Let us know if you'd like to learn how to set that up.

-## Old course materials
+## Fall 2015 Course Materials
-See [here](http://data8.org/fa15/) for the set of materials from Fall 2015.
+See http://data8.org/fa15/ for the set of materials from Fall 2015.
 It contains links to topics covered, sample notebooks, homeworks, etc.